zacgwennap/zacgwennap.github.io/index.md

 ---

 ## About Me
 Hello!
-My name is Zac Gwennap, a Mechanical Engineer interested in additive manufacturing, design, and robotics.
+My name is Zac Gwennap, and I’m a passionate **Mechanical Engineer** with a keen interest in additive manufacturing, design, and robotics.

 <div style="text-align: center;">
   <img src="assets/headshot.JPG" alt="Headshot" width="400">
 </div>

 ## Who I Am
-I recently graduated from the University of California, Berkeley in 2024 with a degree in Mechanical Engineering.
-My past experience includes being an <a href="https://www.nasa.gov/stem-content/x-59-3d-printing/" target="_blank">intern at NASA Headquarters</a> and working as an undergraduate researcher at the <a href="https://www.raynexzheng.com/" target="_blank">Additive Manufacturing and Metamaterials Lab (AMML)</a> for over two years.
+I graduated from the **University of California, Berkeley** in December 2024 with a degree in **Mechanical Engineering**.
+My journey has been shaped by diverse experiences, including a memorable stint as an [intern at NASA Headquarters](https://www.nasa.gov/stem-content/x-59-3d-printing/) and over two years as an undergraduate researcher at the [Additive Manufacturing and Metamaterials Lab (AMML)](https://www.raynexzheng.com/).

-Outside of work, you will find me rock climbing and designing 3D printers!
+Beyond school and work, I’m an avid rock climber and an enthusiast for designing and building 3D printers.
+I find joy in creating systems that blend creativity, precision, and innovation.

 <div style="display: flex; justify-content: center; gap: 20px;">
   <img src="assets/MoXY_cad.jpg" alt="3D Printer CAD" style="height: 400px; width: auto;">